Skip to content

 A duplicate means the same change to the same target page or asset.
 Campaigns that only share a category or channel are not duplicates: two SEO campaigns aimed at different pages can both run.

-If it finds likely matches, it shows you those campaigns instead of saving.
-You can update one of them or continue with yours; the assistant saves only once you confirm your campaign is different.
 The check ignores completed campaigns, so you can always re-run a finished experiment as a new version.

 Scoring